-Earlier we had to spend considerable efforts to manage these field assistants, plan their activities and tracking their performance, etc. One needs to understand that manually tracking 2000 employees on the field is not an easy feat!
+Earlier we had to spend considerable efforts managing these field assistants, planning their activities and tracking their performance, etc. One needs to understand that manually tracking 2000 employees on the field is not an easy feat!

 So, sometime in 2016, we decided to build an app as a solution.
 We now have GPS which can capture the location and we can record it to see how effectively they are working.